The Chinese Art of Creating Wealth

 Be optimistic.
 While worshipping the God of Wealth may be superstitious today, optimism isn’t.
 Optimism is having enough faith that a sound proposition can lead to success.
 If the foundations are strong and relationships are built on trust and mutual benefit, the chance of creating wealth is good.

-Be ethical, do not cheat, do not steal, and deliver value.
+Be ethical.
+Do not cheat or steal, and deliver value.
 Good practices and honesty are the foundation of excellent businesses.
 They build a reputation and help customers trust you.

 Have aspirations.
 For many Chinese, the aspiration for a better life is an ongoing, multi-generational affair.
 We hope that tomorrow will be better than today and that our children will live better lives than ours.
 It gives us hope.

 Rituals to remind you.
-Whether it is the status of the God of Wealth or a piece of post-it note with your life goals written on, it is important to remind yourself of what you want to achieve.
+Whether it is the status of the God of Wealth or a Post-it note with your life goals written on it, it is important to remind yourself of what you want to achieve.
 Create reminders for yourself.
 If you follow these principles and live a good life of diligence and hard work, wealth will eventually enter your life.
 Be optimistic.

 In Chinese culture, the God of Wealth is mixed with history, ethics, and values.
 The art of creating wealth is a practical approach to improving the lives of those around us.